issacdowling/Single-GPU-Passthrough-VM/README.md

 ## Restart your PC, and give your VM a go!
 ## Networking may not work, here's how to fix that.
 Enable ACS patching and pass through your ethernet card.
-Honestly unsure why it isn't working properly otherwise right now.
+Honestly unsure why it isn't working properly sometimes right now.
 ## If it works, here are some extras.
 ### Performance
 If on ryzen, add this to your CPU section in the XML, something something performance / hyperthreading